Let us test the effectiveness of Google Alerts as a market intelligence tool for organizations.

 G oogle Alerts remains one of the most popular news monitoring services.
 It is free and incredibly easy to set-up.
 Users have been creative in defining the use-cases that range from tracking companies, business and political leaders, significant events, interesting topics, and more.
 From a business perspective, there are two major use-cases in particular:

 1. Media monitoring: Usually done by the PR functions to measure the impact and reach of their content.
 The end-goal is to monitor all mentions of a brand or company by casting a wide net and fetch all results that match search strings, irrespective of duplicates.

-2. Company tracking: Usually done by strategy or marketing teams, senior executives and individuals who want to keep themselves aware of news related to their business environment, industry and functions, In this case, users expect to receive unique and important updates, leaving out all irrelevant and duplicate information.
+2. Company tracking: Usually done by strategy or marketing teams, senior executives, and individuals who want to keep themselves aware of news related to their business environment, industry, and functions.
+In this case, users expect to receive unique and important updates Market and Competitive Intelligence, leaving out all irrelevant and duplicate information.

-Detailed below are the results from a quantitative perspective with a focus on content volume, relevance and coverage.
-In the discussion section, we have elaborated on the challenges that a user faces and have touched qualitative aspects with anecdotal examples.
+Detailed below are the results from a quantitative perspective with a focus on content volume, relevance, and coverage.
+In the discussion section, we have elaborated on the challenges that a user faces and have touched on qualitative aspects with anecdotal examples.

 To round-up these observations, we conducted a survey of Market Intelligence professionals, who use Google Alerts, and analyzed their opinions on the three parameters listed above.
 Here are the results based on the responses provided by 230 respondents, of which 60% were from North America and 40% from Asia-Oceania.

-As far as alternatives go, they are limited and we have tried to make a few recommendations: For free tools, users may try using Owler.
+As far as Google alerts alternatives go, they are limited and we have tried to make a few recommendations: For free tools, users may try using Owler.
 For enterprise databases, users may evaluate Factiva.
-For custom Market Intelligence tools, users may try Cipher, Intelligence2day and Contify
+For custom Market Intelligence tools, users prefer Contify to get effective competitive intelligence research results.